BS in Computer Information Systems

-APU’s Bachelor of Science in Computer Information Systems degree combines cutting edge technology with 21st-century business practices into a hands-on active-learning environment, equipping students to manage and apply technology in organizations.
+APU’s highly accessible Bachelor of Science in Computer Information Systems combines cutting-edge technology with 21st-century business practices in a hands-on environment, equipping students to manage and apply technology in organizations.
 The computer information systems program focuses on the analysis, design, and implementation of information systems.
+It is ideal for students with less math preparation, as well as military personnel and veterans.
 Core courses provide a solid foundation in object-oriented and structured programming, modern operating systems, and database management and development.

-Students can tailor their learning to specific areas of interest like artificial intelligence, telecommunication, or web programming.
+Students can tailor their learning to specific areas of interest such as artificial intelligence, telecommunication, or web programming.
 In the classroom, students experience interactive learning that provides the hands-on, technical expertise needed to do business in a rapidly changing technological environment.
 Additionally, students benefit from two up-to-date, dedicated computer labs where free tutoring is available to all CIS and computer science students.
-Computer information systems majors graduate with the technical and organizational knowledge necessary to provide technology leadership.
+Computer information systems majors graduate with excellent career opportunities as well as the technical and organizational knowledge necessary to provide technology leadership.

 Download the Computer Information Systems Brochure to learn more about APU’s pathway from education to vocation, including graduate school and career opportunities.